Grapple228/rust_grapple_db/README.md

 ## Acknowledgments

-The **`scylla`** feature is built on top of the Carybdis ORM, which provides essential functionality for ScyllaDB interactions.
+The **`scylla`** feature is built on top of the Charybdis ORM, which provides essential functionality for ScyllaDB interactions.
 For more details on its features and usage, you can find in repo: [`Git`](https://github.com/nodecosmos/charybdis)

 ## Contributing